solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 against data in the table.

-If you created a Python Virtual Environment for this document, simply enter `deactive` into the console.
+If you created a Python Virtual Environment for this document, simply enter `deactivate` into the console.

 # Java (Spring Boot) Language Support